COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Crutches or wheelchair

 - Physical therapy (to stretch and strengthen the injured muscles, ligaments and tendons)

-Overuse injuries heal quite quickly in children.
-It is important that the child adhere to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent reinjury.
+Overuse injuries usually heal quite quickly in children.
+It's important that the child adhere to the activity restrictions and stretching and strengthening rehabilitation programs to prevent reinjury.